-Being friends with Charlie is apparently a good deal, even if you have to find him dates every once in awhile, and scrub to get the blood off your good tableware after an evening party.
+Being friends with Charlie is apparently a good deal, even if you have to find him dates every once in awhile, and scrub to get the blood off your best tableware after an evening party.

 I was surprised to see this stop-animation short show up on the 2016 DVD set, since it was one of the films I saw at the NecronomiCon in 2017.
 It has no direct connection to any Lovecraft story, although at one point one of the characters in it reads aloud a passage from The Hound and pronounces it “self-indulgent, don’t you think?”

-It’s the story of an old woman and a young man–not her son or grandson, she tells us in her narration.
+It’s the story of an old woman and a young man–not her son nor grandson, she tells us in her narration.
 They met in hospital when they were both being ineffectively treated for osteosarcoma, a cancer of the bones.

-But that condition is exactly what enabled them to live now that the world has changed into a strange and unfamiliar place.
+But that condition is exactly what’s enabled them to live now that the world has changed into a strange and unfamiliar place.
 All other living things on Earth have undergone a cellular transformation.
 “Our bones stopped growing; theirs did.”
 All that’s left of everyone else, people and animals, are bone trees and marrow plants growing up out of their unrecognizable remains on the ground.
 The two cut down and eat from these plants to survive and the old lady “tries not to think about” what they once were.

-One night while the pair is out gathering food, they encounter what looks like another living creature; it’s got three legs with pointy claws on the ends, and it also eats the marrow and ejects jade-green orbs.
+One night while the pair is out gathering food, they encounter what looks like another living creature; it’s got three legs with pointy claws on the ends, and it also eats the marrow, and ejects jade-green orbs.